 Some of the most popular routes for sailing the Tuscan Islands begin in Elba and continue on to islands such as Giglio, Giannutri and Capraia.

 The beautiful Canary Islands sit just off the west coast of Africa and, while they do provide year round sunshine and perfect temperatures, the sailing conditions can be quite challenging.

 The prevailing wind is northeasterly year-round, but the strongest winds are in July and August.
 Sailors may also experience a funnelling effect produced by the locality of the islands, where wind speed is increased by up to 15 knots in certain areas.
 The Canary Islands also often experience a high swell due to the thousands of kilometres of open sea.

-A popular route for sailing in the Canary Islands starts in Lanzarote, cruising around Gran Canaria and Tenerife and then back to Lanzarote.
+A popular route for sailing in the Canary Islands starts in Lanzarote, cruising around Gran Canaria and charter a yacht in Tenerife and then back to Lanzarote.

 Sardinia experiences the ‘Mistral’ from the west, the hot ‘Scirocco’ from the southeast and the ‘Ponente’ wind patterns that create challenging sailing conditions.
 The funnel effect that occurs in the strait of Bonifacio increases wind speed and power, so these types of conditions are best suited to sailors with a bit of experience.